 Do you see a problem here?

-But, how is Social Security supposed to believe you are not able to work because of an inability to interact with the public, co-workers, and supervisors, when your entire job is interacting with people!
+HOWEVER….
+How is Social Security supposed to believe you are not able to work because of an inability to interact with the public, co-workers, and supervisors, when your entire job is interacting with people!?

 Even if you can explain this, you have just made your case much harder.

 Like Jonathan, I do not want to discourage individuals from working.
-I regularly work on cases where a client is doing some work while waiting for their Social Security hearing.
+I occasionally work on cases where a client is doing some work while waiting for their Social Security hearing.

 There is no simple answer to the question of whether you should work while applying for Social Security disability benefits.
 Each case requires a review of the job and the individual’s impairments to watch out for possible problems.